 We profess that the redemption of Jesus Christ is the central truth of Holy Scripture, and that Holy Scripture defines who we are in Jesus Christ and is preeminent over all things.
 We must be careful to study the Word of God to accurately represent God’s Word in our community and our culture at large through being like Christ in our love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, and self-control.

-We acknowledge that as professionals in the creation science community, we bear a special responsibility to be good stewards of the gifts and talents that God has bestowed upon us.
+We acknowledge that as professionals in the Christian community, we bear a special responsibility to be good stewards of the gifts and talents that God has bestowed upon us.
 We must always have our first priority being that of speaking the truth of Jesus Christ, clearly putting forth the Gospel message that has been set forth to change lives for eternity through redemption and reconciliation by the power of Jesus Christ.

 We remember that it is our responsibility to refrain from such theological matters that tend to divide the household of faith, and instead to focus on the message of redemption found only in Christ Jesus.